Mortgage Payoff vs. Invest Calculator

 Total monthly outflow$1,200 / mo

-Savings clear the mortgage immediately, so the portfolio starts at zero and grows from monthly contributions only, tracked over time.
+The mortgage is cleared immediately, so the portfolio starts from zero and grows from monthly contributions after the payoff.

 Final portfolio